KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/SX DMD case/README.md

 ### Running PredSim with estimated muscle parameters:

-The users will use PredSim (link naar PredSim) to run predictive simulations.
+The users will use [PredSim](https://github.com/KULeuvenNeuromechanics/PredSim) to run predictive simulations.
-You will need to do some small adjustments to ´PredSim/main.m´:
+You will need to do some small adjustments to [PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m):
-1. On ´line 20´ and ´line 25´ change ´Falisse_et_al_2022´ to ´gait1018´.
+1. On `line 20` and `line 25` change `Falisse_et_al_2022` to `gait1018`.
 We will use the 2D model instead of the default 3D model
-2. Replace ´line 21´ with the following code:
+2. Replace `line 21` with the following code:

 	 	S = update_settings(S);

-Users are now ready to run predictive simulations based on a neuromusculoskeletal model with DMD-specific impairments, by simply running the ´PredSim/main.m´ script.
+Users are now ready to run predictive simulations based on a neuromusculoskeletal model with DMD-specific impairments, by simply running the [PredSim/main.m](https://github.com/KULeuvenNeuromechanics/PredSim/blob/master/main.m) script.

 ## Simulate the effect of Achilles tendon lengthening